Cron: Overview

 The syntax of each line expects a cron expression made of five fields which represent the time to execute the command, followed by a shell command to execute.

-While normally the job is executed when the time/date specification fields all match the current time and date, there is one exception: if both "day of month" (field 3) and "day of week" (field 5) are restricted (not contain "*"), then one or both must match the current day.
+While normally the job is executed when the time/date specification fields all match the current time and date, there is one exception: if both "day of month" (field 3) and "day of week" (field 5) are restricted (do not contain "*"), then one or both must match the current day.

 For example, the following clears the Apache error log at one minute past midnight (00:01) every day, assuming that the default shell for the cron user is Bourne shell compliant: